YanickKi/QuantVarEntHam/docs/src/tutorials.md

 ([1.5440537768894778, 4.345710296202192, 5.80964334649578, 6.14473725960163], 2.2723132440614417e-5)

 ```
-A tuple is returned with an vector containing the optimal parameters and the minimum of the cost function.
+A tuple is returned with a vector containing the optimal parameters and the minimum of the cost function.
 Note that `print_result=false` and `show_trace=false` avoids that the result and the trace of the minimization (info about iterations, etc...) is printed.
 You can obtain the Entanglement Hamiltonian via [`H_A`](@ref)
 ```jldoctest Tutorial1